drewswalley/pycrotuner/README.md

 # pycrotuner
 MIDI microtuner - Live MIDI input transformer for microtonal performance and composition

-Note: This project is not yet ready for release or contributions.
+# - Discontinued -
+This project is discontinued.
+A new JavaScript version will allow all of this to run live in a browser without installing any software.

 Pycrotuner is a graphical application for performing and composing microtonal music.
 It reads [Scala](http://huygens-fokker.org/scala) .scl and .kbm files to